Nanci Griffith: Career

-Independent labels (1978-1986)
+Independent labels (1978–1986)

 Her debut album, There's a Light Beyond These Woods, was released in 1978; the cover was designed by her father.
-The second album, Poet in My Window, was released in 1982.
+Her second album, Poet in My Window, was released in 1982.
 Both albums were folk-oriented and released on small labels.

-Griffith attracted attention of record producer Jimmy Rooney and recorded the third album, Once in a Very Blue Moon in 1984, in Nashville, with musicians such as Béla Fleck, Mark O'Connor and Lloyd Green.
+Griffith attracted attention of record producer Jim Rooney and recorded her third album, Once in a Very Blue Moon in 1984, in Nashville, with musicians such as Béla Fleck, Mark O'Connor and Lloyd Green.
 In the same year, she performed on PBS music program Austin City Limits.
-In the next year, she, with mostly the same musicians, recorded the album The Last of the True Believers, which won her first Grammy nomination.
-The album included songs "Love at the Five and Dime" and "Goin' Gone" which became hits for Kathy Mattea.
+In the next year, with mostly the same musicians, she recorded the album The Last of the True Believers, which won her first Grammy nomination.
+The album included the songs "Love at the Five and Dime" and "Goin' Gone" which became hits for Kathy Mattea.

-MCA years (1987-1991)
+MCA years (1987–1991)

-Griffith signed to MCA Records and moved to Nashville; the first album for MCA was country-oriented Lone Star State of Mind, which included two songs, "Trouble in the Fields", co-written by Griffith, and "From a Distance", written by then unknown songwriter Julie Gold.
+Griffith signed to MCA Records and moved to Nashville; her first album for MCA was the country-oriented Lone Star State of Mind, which included two songs, "Trouble in the Fields", co-written by Griffith, and "From a Distance", written by then unknown songwriter Julie Gold.
 These songs became popular in Ireland, and both have been covered by many singers.
 It was followed by Little Love Affairs, featuring "Outbound Plane" which later became a hit for Suzy Bogguss.
 In 1988, Griffith released One Fair Summer Evening, a live album recorded in Anderson Fair in Houston.

 Griffith transferred to the MCA pop division and recorded Storms, which included a song she considered the most important she wrote, "It's a Hard Life Wherever You Go", about conflict in Northern Ireland and racism in the US.

 In 1990, Griffith appeared on the Channel 4 program Town & Country with John Prine in a segment entitled "White Pants", where she wore white pants at the Bluebird Café in Nashville, Tennessee, along with Buddy Mondlock, Barry "Byrd" Burton, and Robert Earl Keen.

 Griffith released Late Night Grande Hotel in 1991, and then left MCA Records.